 Great Trees of New York Map

 I edited and authored the Great Trees of New York Map (2021) for Blue Crow Media.
-The fold-out publication features 50 of the oldest, rarest, strangest, and most historic trees across New York City’s five boroughs, from the 350-year-old “Alley Pond Giant” in Queens to the wizened Camperdown elm in Prospect Park.
+The fold-out publication features 50 of the oldest, rarest, strangest, and most historic trees across New York City’s five boroughs.
 Original photographs by Colin Montgomery join my descriptions and essay.

 Wildflowers of New York City

-I contributed an introductory essay to Wildflowers of New York City, a photography book by Andrew Garn that was published by Cornell University Press.
+I contributed an introductory essay to Wildflowers of New York City, a photography book by Andrew Garn that was published by Cornell University Press in 2021.
 It explores over 2,000 wildflowers that flourish around the five boroughs.
-These wildflowers are often overlooked and I love the way that Garn has captured their beauty.
-The book is available from Cornell University Press.

 Midwest Architecture Journeys